Manage git connections in Gearset

 For the target, click Source control and confirm you've selected your gearset-academy repository

-As mentioned before, normally you shouldn't deploy changes straight to your master branch, so the first thing is to create a new branch to deploy the changes into.
+As mentioned before, normally you shouldn't deploy changes straight to your main branch, so the first thing is to create a new branch to deploy the changes into.
 A branch is an independent copy of all the files in your repository - changes made in one branch do not automatically affect other branches.

 Name the branch: case-description